 Job’s friends honored him because of what he did for them.
 How much more honor should we give Christ, because of the greater work He did for us as our Mediator, Advocate, and Redeemer?

-Fourth, Job Was an Innocent, Righteous Sufferer
+Fourth, Job as a Type of Christ as an Innocent, Righteous Sufferer

 The first two chapters of the Book of Job contain what could be the greatest description of an individual in all of Scripture, second only to Christ Himself: